-However, we were also lucky to meet another resident, a distinguished elder lady who shared her very own Hansaviertel stories with us.
-Having moved in as one the first residents and belonging to the few, who still live there, she was both proud of her unique neighbourhood and upset about new inhabitants who wouldn’t appreciate the splendid homes they moved in.
+What was conceived as an afternoon stroll in Hansaviertel became a tête-á-tête with one classy and sassy local.
+The distinguished lady shared her Hansaviertel stories and home with us.
+Having moved in as one the first residents and belonging to the few who still live there, she was both proud of her unique neighborhood and upset about new inhabitants who wouldn’t appreciate the splendid homes they moved into.

-“We didn’t have much more than five thousand Deutschmark”, she admitted, “we were hardly older than thirty years, but our parents provided us with the money we needed.
-We were really happy that we were awarded the contract for the very last property available, since we were lucky that open kitchens were unpopular back then.”
+“We didn’t have much more than five thousand Deutschmark – we were hardly older than thirty years, but our parents provided us with the money we needed.
+We were really happy that we were awarded the contract for the very last property available; we were lucky because open kitchens were unpopular back then.”

 The lady of the house proceeded to show us around.
-She pointed out every single piece of furniture, its designer and sometimes how she and her husband had acquired it.
+She pointed out every single piece of furniture, told us the name of the Bauhaus designer and sometimes how she and her husband had acquired it.
 Room after room, our jaws dropped even more, but the most amazing feature was the garden (in fact, the gardens, of which one is constructed as an interior courtyard).

 I asked how the family could’ve kept their home so perfectly intact.
 “Over the years, we renovated three times.
 Of course, we had to fix minor and few major things, too.
 However, we placed much value on keeping every detail true to original.”
 The doorhandles, the expensive night storage heater, even the facade paint of the now heritage-protected building remain original.
 “But the actual novelty were these panorama windows” – resembling those of the famous Farnsworth House – “, because they couldn’t build them as double-panes in such big sizes.
 We had to replace them from time to time.
 You can imagine, that this was an energy-sapping endeavour.”

 The family gets approached by many desperate strangers, asking if they knew about properties in the area that were to let, or at least if they could show them their house.
 A couple of years ago, the family received more than 300 enquiries within a year, asking if they were granted a chance to see the Jacobsen house from the inside.
 It was the grand jubilee of the modernist village of Hansaviertel.

 In any case, we were happy to have this unique opportunity.
 The lady of the house saw us politely to the door.
 We thanked her most sincerely, said goodbye and stepped back into the street.
 We were assured once again: Indeed, the house was silent.